 - Why is almond drink in the “other” section in the app?

-Almond drink (and other similar calcium-fortified beverages such as coconut, hemp, and rice) do not contain enough protein to fit into the “Milk and Alternatives” section.
+Almond drink (and other similar calcium-fortified beverages such as coconut, oat, cashew and rice) do not contain enough protein to fit into the “Beans and other protein foods” section.
 Original and flavoured drinks are also high in added sugar.

 Learn more about milk alternatives here.